redpen-cc/redpen-doc/source/index.rst

 The sources are available from https://github.com/takahi-i/document-validator/.

 ..
 Note::
-   This project is young, but I will t will update periodically as it is completed.
+   This project is young, but I will update periodically as it is completed.

 Contents: